 “Soft Money"

-Generally money you don’t have to pay back, or sometimes money paid back by design.
-In film, it’s most commonly used to donations and deferrals, tax incentives, and occasionally product placement.
+In General, this refers to money you don’t have to pay back, or sometimes money paid back by design.
+In the world of independent film, it’s most commonly used for donations and deferrals, tax incentives, and occasionally product placement.
+It can have other meanings depending on the context though.

 Investor

-Someone who has provided investment to your company, generally in the form of liquid capital.
+Someone who has provided funding to your company, generally in the form of liquid capital (or money.)

 Stakeholder